J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Discussion

 \subsection{Origin of Radio Emission}

-Our results strongly indicate that J1406 has a central engine reaching the super-Eddington accretion.
-An interesting point is that J1406 also shows prominent radio emissions observed both in VLA/FIRST (1.4~GHz) and VLASS survey $\sim3$~GHz (S-band: 2–4 GHz: \citealt{lac20}) with $L_\mathrm{1.4GHz} = 2.0 \times 10^{40}$~erg~s$^{-1}$.
-There are possible origins of such radio emissions; 1) star formation, 2) radio jet, and 3) outflow-driven shock.
-Here, we discuss which origin(s) is a likely scenario.
+Our results strongly indicate that J1406 has a central engine that reaches the super-Eddington accretion.
+In addition to the bright optical-IR emission, which aligns with the selection criteria for radio-loud DOGs, J1406 also shows prominent radio emissions observed in both the VLA/FIRST (1.4~GHz) and the VLASS survey $\sim3$~GHz (S-band: 2–4 GHz: \citealt{lac20}), reaching $L_\mathrm{1.4GHz} = (2.03 \pm 0.03) \times 10^{40}$~erg~s$^{-1}$.
+This is worth to note, since J1406 displays an unusually bright radio feature not commonly seen in previously reported AGN in super-Eddington \citep{gru04,kom08,liu21,tor23}, except several cases \citep{kom18,ich21,ich23}.
+Given the classification as a radio-loud DOG, we here explore the possible origins of these radio emissions: 1) star formation, 2) radio jet, and 3) outflow-driven shock.